Assisted Sales: What are They and Do They Work? 2023

 Advance Equity Payout

-Relinquished Responsibility
+Relinquished responsibility

 As the seller of a property at the centre of an Assisted Sale, you will be able to pass all related property management duties - and charges - over to the buyer as a part of this agreement.